-Preparation for two licensure levels in EMT is provided at WCC: EMT Basic and EMT Paramedic.
+Preparation for two licensure levels in EMT is provided at WCC: EMT Basic and Paramedic.
 On successful completion of the program of study for each level of EMT, the student is eligible to take the EMT National Registry Examination.
+All applications and fees associated with these exams are the responsibility of the student.